cosmology-api/cosmology.api/docs/quickstart.rst

 Quick Start
 ===========

-The Cosmology API is a collection of runtime-checkable Protocols that describe the parts of the interface of a cosmology object.
-The Protocols can be used to describe and build functions that work with any compatible cosmology library (and any Array libraries that cosmology library might support), without even having the cosmology library as a hard dependency.
+The Cosmology API is a collection of runtime-checkable Protocols that define the interface of a cosmology object.
+The Protocols can be used to describe and build functions that work with any compatible cosmology library (and any Array libraries that cosmology library might support), without even having a single cosmology library as a run-time dependency.

+If you didn't understand the previous paragraph, don't worry, the :doc:`Introduction to Python Typing and Protocols </introduction>` explains the concepts in more detail.
+Alternatively, we hope the examples in this Quick Start are sufficient that you can just jump right in.

 Protocol hierarchy
 ------------------

+When you are writing a function it's important to consider what the function needs to do and what it needs to do it.
+For example, a function that computes the Hubble parameter :math:`H(z)` needs the Hubble constant :math:`H_0` and all the component densities :math:`\Omega_{X,0}`.
+Other functions might need significantly fewer attributes and methods.
+The Cosmology API Protocols are designed to allow you to specify exactly what your function needs, from single attributes and methods to fully-featured cosmology objects.
+We organize the Protocols in a hierarchy, from the most general to the most specific, so you can choose the level of detail that best suits your needs.

 The cosmology protocols are grouped in levels: